Biosolverr/SecureEthUsdcSwap/deployments/base-mainnet.md

 # Base Mainnet Deployment

-This document records the canonical deployment of **SecureEthUsdcSwapV3** on Base Mainnet.
+This document records the canonical deployment of **SecureEthUsdcSwap** on Base Mainnet.

 All parameters below correspond exactly to the verified on-chain contract and are provided for auditability, reproducibility, and integration reference.